Iran warns Trump: 'You've made a mistake'

 How do key powers see Mr Trump's decision?

+Mr Macron said France - "along with our partners" - was looking to prevent tensions escalating in the region.

+"I regret the decision of the American president.
+I think it's a mistake and that's why we Europeans have decided to remain in the nuclear agreement," he told German broadcaster ARD.

-In his comments to French radio, Mr Le Drian said: "The deal is not dead.
+In earlier comments, France's Foreign Minister Jean-Yves Le Drian said: "The deal is not dead.
 There's an American withdrawal from the deal but the deal is still there".

 He said there would be a meeting between France, Britain, Germany and Iran on Monday.